HvyD/100-days-of-code/log.md

 ## Day 27:
-**Today's Progress**: Today I switch over and worked on some NLP making a Setinment Analysis on Hotel Reviews model since its that time of year that my family whats to vacation a little and mt computer needed a rest from doing Computer Vision..
+**Today's Progress**: Today I worked on some NLP making a Sentiment Analysis model on Hotel Reviews since its that time of year that my family wants to go vacationing and my computer needed a rest from doing Computer Vision.

-**Thoughts**:  Tried different models and was suprised that the best results game from a simple SVM.
+**Thoughts**:  Tried different models and was suprised that the best results came from a simple SVM.

 **Link to work**: https://github.com/HvyD/Sentiment-Analysis-on-Hotel-Reviiews